-This past year chairs of advocacy, training and intergenerational networking coordinated their efforts to present an Advocacy Panel on March 27, 2009 to discuss effective advocacy at the count and state levels.
-Moderated by sustaining member, past president and newly elected supervisor of the Town of Ossining, Catherine Borgia, led a panel of experts in a discussion of effective advocacy highlighting current legislative efforts for intergenerational issues.
+Chairs of advocacy, training and intergenerational networking coordinated their efforts to present an Advocacy Panel on March 27, 2009 to discuss effective advocacy at the count and state levels.
+Moderated by sustaining member, past president and supervisor of the Town of Ossining, Catherine Borgia, led a panel of experts in a discussion of effective advocacy highlighting current legislative efforts for intergenerational issues.
 Panel members included:

 - New York State Assemblywoman Sandy Galef (90th District) – a past president of the Junior League on the Hudson and also a former chair of their advocacy efforts.
 Click here to see a video of Sandy Galef.